aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dot-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to ODS in Android Applications or Online App" h2="Export DOT to ODS in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate DOT to ODS conversion feature inside your android applications.
-Firstly, you can convert DOT to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to ODS.
+Aspose.Total for Android via Java is a comprehensive suite of document manipulation and conversion APIs that can be used to integrate DOT to ODS conversion feature inside your Android applications.
+The process involves two steps.
+Firstly, you can use Aspose.Words for Android via Java to convert DOT to HTML.
+This feature-rich API provides a wide range of features to manipulate documents in various formats.
+It supports a wide range of document formats such as DOC, DOCX, DOT, DOTX, HTML, ODT, RTF, TXT, and many more.
+After that, you can use Aspose.Cells for Java to convert HTML to ODS.
+This API provides a wide range of features to manipulate spreadsheets in various formats.
+It supports a wide range of spreadsheet formats such as XLS, XLSX, ODS, CSV, HTML, PDF, and many more.
+With Aspose.Total for Android via Java, you can easily integrate DOT to ODS conversion feature inside your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}